 For this course participants can earn a certificate after successful completion.
 Please note, however, that the OZSW is not accredited to reward students with credits/ECTS directly.
 The study load is mentioned on the certificate, which can usually be exchanged for ‘real’ credits (ECTS) at your home university.
 For more info please see https://www.ozsw.nl/request-certificate/.
 The study load for this activity is: 5 ECTS

 – Free for PhD students who are a member of the 4TU Center for Ethics and Technology and/or OZSW and/or another research school in Humanites (LOGOS);

 – Free for Research Master students who are a member of the 4TU Center for Ethics and Technology and/or OZSW and/or another research school in Humanities (LOGOS);

 All others pay a tuition fee of 300 euros.

 Please note that there might be the option to register as a member of the OZSW which would give you free entrance to this and all other OZSW activities.
 Please check if you are eligible here: https://www.ozsw.nl/membership-2020/

 How to apply / register

-If registration has been closed because the maximum amount of participants has been reached, you can submit your name to the waiting list by sending an email to firstname.lastname@example.org.
+If registration has been closed, you can submit your name to the waiting list by sending an email to firstname.lastname@example.org.
+There might be last minute cancellations.
 Please also indicate whether you are a ReMa student or PhD candidate and whether you are a member of the OZSW or not.

 In case of too many applications, the coordinator of the course will make a selection.
 In case of too little applications, the course will be cancelled.
 In case of cancellation, the OZSW will inform participants at least one week in advance.
 The OZSW is not responsible for any (accommodation) costs that students may have made in preparation for the course.